 What we call “AI” today are large statistical models trained on language, images, videos, and other inputs.
-When I refer to “AI” I am referring to these statistical models.
+When I refer to “AI,” I am referring to these statistical models.

 Short Answer